stas00/ipyexperiments/README.md

 PRs with improvements and new features and Issues with suggestions are welcome.

 If you work with `tensorflow`, please, consider sending a PR to support it - by mimicking the `pytorch`-backend implementation.

+## History

+A detailed history of changes can be found [here](https://github.com/stas00/ipyexperiments/blob/master/CHANGES.md).